Review of actions 2025 - 2026

 Action Owner/lead agency Update Status

-Continue to support the CDAP programme in Tonbridge Community Domestic Abuse Programme At the end of the year there were seven men active in the CDAP programme.
-1 of these was from Tonbridge & Malling.
-Green
+Continue to support the CDAP programme in Tonbridge Community Domestic Abuse Programme At the end of the year there were 8 men active in the programme.
+In total there were 7 referrals during the year to the programme from men living in Tonbridge & Malling.
+On target

 Action Owner/lead agency Update Status